Multi-Carrier Agile Phased Array Radar: Comparison to Related Radar Schemes

-The above comparison reveals the tradeoff between system complexity, number of observations, and signal amplitudes.
-Among these three factors, the number of observations is crucial to the target recovery performance especially in complex electromagnetic environments, where some observations may be discarded due to strong interference \cite{Wang2006,Rao2011}.
-The proposed multi-carrier schemes, WMAR and CAESAR, are numerically shown to outperform FAR in Section \ref{sec:sim}, despite the gain loss of CAESAR.
-CAESAR also achieves performance within a relatively small gap compared to the costly WMAR, while avoiding the hardware complexity associated with the usage of instantaneous wideband components.
-In addition, CAESAR can also exploit its spatial agility character, which is not present in FAR or WMAR, to realize a DFRC system, as discussed in our companion paper \cite{Huang2019}.
+The above comparison reveals the tradeoff between instantaneous bandwidth requirement, number of observations, and post-accumulation \ac{snr}.
+Among these three factors, the number of observations is crucial to the target recovery performance especially in complex electromagnetic environments, where some observations may be discarded due to strong interference \cite{Wang2006,Rao2011}. {The proposed multi-carrier schemes, \ac{wmar} and \ac{caesar}, are numerically shown to outperform \ac{far} in Section \ref{sec:sim}, despite the gain loss of \ac{caesar}. \ac{caesar} also achieves performance within a relatively small gap compared to \ac{wmar}, while avoiding the usage of instantaneous wideband components.} The resulting tradeoff between number of beamformed observations and \ac{snr}, induced by the selection of $K$, is not the only aspect which must be accounted for when setting the value of $K$, as it also affects the frequency agility profile.
+In particular, smaller $K$ values result in increased spectral flexibility, as different pulses are more likely to use non-overlapping frequency sets.
+Consequently, in our numerical analysis in Section \ref{sec:sim} we use small values of $K$, for which the gain loss between \ac{caesar} and \ac{wmar} is less significant, and increased frequency agility is maintained.
+In addition, \ac{caesar} can also exploit its spatial agility character, which is not present in \ac{far} or \ac{wmar}, to realize a DFRC system, as discussed in our companion paper \cite{Huang2019}.